minkim0320/Shopify-Backend-Challenge-2022/README.md

 - Delete inventory items
 - View a list of Inventory items

-This application also allows users to download the product list and product information as a CSV.
+This application also allows users to export product data as a CSV.

 ## How to Run the Application
 This application can be accessed at: https://shopify-inventory-tracking-app.herokuapp.com/